-- Shut off the engine, chock your wheels, if necessary, release the tractor protection valve and parking brake (push in), fully apply the foot brake and hold it for one minute.
-Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle). - Begin fanning off the air pressure by rapidly applying and releasing the foot brake.
-Low air warning devices (buzzer, light, flag)

-should activate before air pressure drops below 60 psi.
+- With the air pressure built up to governor cutoff (120 - 140 psi), shut off the engine, chock your wheels if necessary, release the parking brake (all vehicles), and the tractor protection valve (combination vehicle) and fully apply the foot brake.
+Hold the foot brake for one minute.
+Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle). - 2.
+Without re-starting the engine, turn electrical power to the "on" or "battery charge" position.
+Begin fanning off the air pressure by rapidly applying and releasing the foot brake.
+Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 60 psi or level specified by the manufacturer.. - 3.
 Continue to fan off the air pressure.
-At approximately 40 psi on a tractor-trailer combination vehicle, the tractor protection valve and parking brake valve should close (pop out).
+At approximately 40 psi on a tractor-trailer combination vehicle (or level specified by the manufacturer), the tractor protection valve and parking brake valve should close (pop out).
 On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out).